dHeinemann/Uptime-for-Windows/Readme.md

 * Microsoft .NET 3.5 Framework

 ##Download
-The latest version of Uptime for Windows is [v1.00][2].
+The latest version of Uptime for Windows is [v1.01][2].

 ##Installation
-Extract Uptime.exe to somewhere in your system PATH.
+Extract Uptime.exe somewhere in your system Path.

 ##License
 Uptime for Windows is published under the MIT License.